-Figure
+Figure 4

-The code for searching the database for each implementation is shown in Appendix D.
+The code for searching the database for each implementation is shown in Appendix D. The following subsections provide a high-level summary of the code.

 For the MongoDB Application

-In the MongoDB application, the MongoDB “find” API is called using the following statement where “query” is a string containing the terms the user typed into the search bar:
+In the MongoDB application, the MongoDB “find” API is called using the following statement, where “query” is a string containing the terms the user typed into the search bar:

 books.find({'$or':[{'title':query},{'author':query}]})